-This restricting scenario can significantly affect your loan structure.
+The restricting scenario of cross-collateralisation can significantly affect your loan structure.

 How to minimise risk

 A great way to reduce risk around your loans with multiple properties is by working with at least two primary lenders.
-Often, buyers separate their loans home loans and investment loans splitting them up with different lenders.
+Buyers often separate their home and investment loans by splitting them between different lenders.

-But keep in mind the future and give yourself extra security to ensure you minimise risk.
+But keep the future in mind and always give yourself extra security to ensure you minimise risk.

-What we do is make it simple to get through the home loan process, and with our team of experts, we will help walk you through the process to complete your first home buyers grant application.
-If you are buying or refinancing your home we can help walk you through the process.
+We make it simple to get through the home loan process by walking you through the process to complete your first homebuyers grant application.
+If you are buying or refinancing your home, we can also help walk you through the process.

-To chat about your deposit, lending and investment lending options book in a time to sit down with us, or feel free to call on 1300 088 065.
+To chat about your deposit, lending and investment lending options, book a time to sit down with us or feel free to call on 1300 088 065.

-The information on this page is general in nature and should not be considered as advice.
-Before you act on this information you must seek independent legal and financial advice.
+The information on this page is general in nature and should not be considered advice.
+Before you act on this information, you must seek independent legal and financial advice.